Summary of RA’s Illness and COVID-19 Protocols

 - All staff are trained in RA’s most up-to-date Covid Safety Protocols.

 - All staff are screened each morning.

-- RA has on-call staff to cover for staff who stay home for any reason.
+- RA has extra staff to be on call to cover for staff who stay home due to illness.

 - All staff will follow the guidelines detailed above, in the “When to Stay Home” and “When to Return to RA” sections.

-As always, please reach out to us with your questions and concerns: email@example.com, or reach out to the RA Director, Mark Hoge, Director@RenaissanceAdventures.com, cell 720-280-3579.
+As always, please reach out to us with your questions and concerns.
+Email us at: email@example.com or reach out to the RA Director, Mark Hoge, by email at Director@RenaissanceAdventures.com or call 720-280-3579.